usdoj-crt/beta-ada/_pages/_resources/olmstead-mandate-statement.md

 {% enddetails %}

 {% details 10.
 What is the fundamental alteration defense? expandable %}
-A: A public entity&rsquo;s obligation under <em>Olmstead</em> to provide services in the most integrated setting is not unlimited.&nbsp; A public entity may be excused in instances where it can prove that the requested modification would result in a &ldquo;fundamental alteration&rdquo; of the public entity&rsquo;s service system.&nbsp; A fundamental alteration requires the public entity to prove &ldquo;that, in the allocation of available resources, immediate relief for plaintiffs would be inequitable, given the responsibility the State [or local government] has taken for the care and treatment of a large and diverse population of persons with [ ]&nbsp; disabilities.&rdquo;{% fn 18 %}  It is the public entity&rsquo;s burden to establish that the requested modification would fundamentally alter its service system.
+A. A public entity&rsquo;s obligation under <em>Olmstead</em> to provide services in the most integrated setting is not unlimited.&nbsp; A public entity may be excused in instances where it can prove that the requested modification would result in a &ldquo;fundamental alteration&rdquo; of the public entity&rsquo;s service system.&nbsp; A fundamental alteration requires the public entity to prove &ldquo;that, in the allocation of available resources, immediate relief for plaintiffs would be inequitable, given the responsibility the State [or local government] has taken for the care and treatment of a large and diverse population of persons with [ ]&nbsp; disabilities.&rdquo;{% fn 18 %}  It is the public entity&rsquo;s burden to establish that the requested modification would fundamentally alter its service system.
 {% enddetails %}

 {% details 11.
 What budgetary resources and costs are relevant to determine if the relief sought would constitute a fundamental alteration? expandable %}